 Access to the site at river level from the south side is more difficult.
 The existing residential neighborhood in the bridge's southwest quadrant constricts this area for site access.
 It is proposed that access to the south side of the river be via means of a temporary river causeway and temporary bridge, such as floating bridges and barges.
-River flooding would also need to be considered in the design of this temporary structure, which would require a contingency plan should water levels rise and would require the temporary structures and barges be built to withstand the 100-year flood or be removable prior to flood events.
+River flooding would also need to be considered in the design of this temporary structure, which would require a contingency plan should water levels rise and would require the temporary structures be built to withstand the 100-year flood and barges and other equipment be removed prior to flood events.